sr99622/wabash/README.md

 ### Install project prerequisites
 ---

 Several tools are needed to compile the project.
-The following script will install Homebrew which is then used to install the necessary tools.
+The following script will install Homebrew which is then used to install the necessary tools after sourcing the .zprofile to enable brew environment variables.

 ```
 scripts/mac/install_brew
+source $HOME/.zprofile
 brew install wget automake nasm libtool pkgconfig ninja
 ```